Some Differential Equations for the Riemann $\theta$-Function on Jacobians: Variations of Fay's formula

+Now the lemma follows by comparing the last two equations after taking the products over all~${e<g}$. \end{proof}

+We continue the proof of the proposition.
+Applying the definition in equation \eqref{formulaTe} to equation~\eqref{equ_theta-dg-pe}, we get

-This gives the proposition up to a $(g-1)$-th root of unity.
-But by the special case $p_1=\dots=p_{g}$ we know, that this root of unity must be $1$. \end{proof} \begin{Cor} We have the following equalities of meromorphic sections:
+If we multiply over all $1\le e\le g-1$ and apply the lemma, we get Hence, we can conclude by combining with equation \eqref{equ_theta-dg-pe2} This gives the proposition up to a $(g-1)$-th root of unity.
+But by the special case $p_1=\dots=p_{g-1}$ we know that this root of unity must be $1$. \end{proof}